 Governor's "Best and Brightest" High School Merit Scholarship

 The purpose of the Governor’s "Best and Brightest" Merit Scholarship is to provide Montana residents with greater access to Montana’s postsecondary institutions and Montana’s tribal colleges, through scholarship grants based on academic achievement.
 The goal of these scholarships is to relieve student debt burdens, allowing more Montanans to stay in the state upon graduation.
 View the Governor's Scholarship Fact Sheet.
-Application will be available beginning December 1st
+Apply Now!

 IMPORTANT - PLEASE NOTE: